liferay/liferay-docs/devGuide/en/chapters/13-liferay-marketplace.markdown

 This chapter focuses on the topics of interest to a Liferay developer.
-It is highly recommended that you first read the [Liferay Marketplace](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/leveraging-the-liferay-marketplace-liferay-portal-6-2-user-guide-14-en) chapter of *Using Liferay Portal*, where you will find detailed information about the Marketplace from an end-user's perspective.
+It is highly recommended that you first read the [Liferay Marketplace](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/leveraging-the-liferay-marketplace-liferay-portal-6-2-user-guide-14-en) chapter of *Using Liferay Portal*, which contains detailed information about the Marketplace from an end-user's perspective.

 ## Marketplace Basics [](id=marketplace-basics-liferay-portal-6-2-dev-guide-11-en)

-Before diving into the details of developing for the Marketplace, it is important to have a good grasp of new concepts introduced in the Marketplace.
+Before diving into the details of developing for the Marketplace, it is important that you have a good grasp of the concepts introduced in the Marketplace.
-The following sections discuss concepts with which you'll need to be familiar as a Marketplace developer.
+The following sections discuss these concepts.

 ### What is an App? [](id=what-is-an-app-liferay-portal-6-2-dev-guide-11-en)

-As a Liferay developer, you will undoubtedly already be familiar with the concept of plugins (portlets, hooks, themes, etc).
-If not, review the [Developing Applications for Liferay](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/developing-applications-for-liferay-liferay-portal-6-2-dev-guide-01-en). chapter.
+As a Liferay developer, you're undoubtedly already be familiar with the concept of plugins (portlets, hooks, themes, etc).
+If not, see [Developing Applications for Liferay](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/developing-applications-for-liferay-liferay-portal-6-2-dev-guide-01-en).
 A *Liferay App* (sometimes just called an *app*) is a collection of one or more of these plugins, packaged together to represent the full functionality of an application on the Liferay platform.
 In addition to the plugins contained within an app, apps have metadata such as names, descriptions, versions, and other ancillary information used to describe and track the app throughout its lifecycle.

 Much like standard Liferay plugins, Liferay apps are also *hot-deployable*.
-If you were to download an app from the Marketplace, you would find that it is a special file type with a `.lpkg` extension.
-This file can be dropped into Liferay's hot-deploy folder (`liferay-portal-[version]/deploy`) like any other plugin, and it is deployed into the running instance of Liferay Portal.
+On downloading an app from the Marketplace, you find that it is a special file type with a `.lpkg` extension.
+This file can be dropped into Liferay's hot-deploy folder (`liferay-portal-[version]/deploy`), like any other plugin, to deploy it into that running instance of Liferay Portal.

-Developers are not required to create the actual Liferay app files.
-Instead, your app's individual plugins (`.war` files) are uploaded as part of the publication process, along with identifying information (name, description, version, icon, etc).
-This is described in detail later in this chapter.
+As an app developer, you're not required to create the actual Liferay app files.
+Instead, your app's individual plugins (`.war` files) are uploaded as part of the publication process, along with information (name, description, version, icon, etc) that identifies the app.
+The publication process is described in detail later.

 ### What is a Version? [](id=what-is-an-app-version-liferay-portal-6-2-dev-guide-11-en)

 The concept of versioning is well known in software, and it is no different here.
 A version of an app represents the functionality of the app at a given point in time.
-When an app is first created, it is given an initial version (often `1.0`).
-When updates are needed for the app, a new version is created (e.g. `1.1`), and new files are uploaded representing that version.
-In some cases, additional qualifiers can be found in the version specifier, to which developers often give special meaning.
-For example, a developer may declare that the version of their app is always in x.y.z format (where the significance of each x, y, and z are defined).
-Liferay Portal versions, as well as Liferay app versions, follow this format.
+When you first create an app, you give it an initial version (e.g., `1.0`).
+On updating the app, you increment its version (e.g., from `1.0` to `1.1`) and you upload new files representing that version of the app.
+In some cases, you may want to specify additional qualifiers in order to convey a special meaning.
+For example, you may declare that the version of your app is always in x.y.z format (where you've clearly defined the significance of each x, y, and z).
+Liferay Portal versions and official Liferay app versions, resemble this format.

-In any case, as developer of your app, you have complete freedom in how you wish to assign version designators.
-It is highly recommended that you stick to a well known and easy to understand format, such as `1.0`, `1.1`, `1.2`, and so on.
-You may also include alphabetical characters (e.g `1.0 Beta 2` or `6.3 Patch 123235-01`), but this is not recommended, as it makes it difficult to understand how versions relate to one another.
+In any case, you have complete freedom in how you wish to assign version designators to your app.
+It is highly recommended that you stick to a well known and easily understandable format, such as `1.0`, `1.1`, `1.2`, and so on.
+Although you may want to include alphabetical characters (e.g., `1.0 Beta 2` or `6.3 Patch 123235-01`), we discourage it, as it can make it difficult for people to understand how the app versions relate to one another.

-Keep in mind that the version of your app is completely up to you to specify, but the releases of Liferay with which your app works must be specified using the Liferay versioning scheme, as explained in [Understanding Liferay's Releases](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/understanding-liferays-releases-liferay-portal-6-2-user-guide-15-en).
+Keep in mind that the version of your app is completely up to you to specify, but the releases of Liferay with which your app works must be specified using Liferay's versioning scheme, as explained in [Understanding Liferay's Releases](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/understanding-liferays-releases-liferay-portal-6-2-user-guide-15-en).
 See the later section *Specify App Packaging Directives* for details on specifying the releases of Liferay for which your app is designed.